KayLerch/alexa-skills-kit-states-java/README.md

 ## See how it works
 Putting it together, there's a lot you can do with these extensions in regards to state mangement in your Alexa skill.
-Get detailled information of this SDKs in the extended [Javadocs](https://cdn.rawgit.com/KayLerch/alexa-skills-kit-states-java/master/docs/index.html).
+Get detailled information of this SDKs in the [Javadocs](https://cdn.rawgit.com/KayLerch/alexa-skills-kit-states-java/master/docs/index.html).

 One last example.
 Running _userScored("Bob", 100)_
 ```java